ge-semtk/semtk/sparqlDB/README.md

 # sparqlDB
-This project contains a default containerized RDF-compliant database instance based on Virtuoso).
+This project contains a default containerized RDF-compliant database instance based on Virtuoso.
 This instance gets initialized with a services and nodegroup store model upon first startup.
+Any models or data that need to be loaded to the database can be placed in Container-Root/toLoad folder.
+Files from that folder get loaded in $DEFAULT_GRAPH.
+If a file is located in a subfolder, then the extra path is added to the graph location.
+Data gets persisted by default in folder sparqlDB/virtuoso.
+This location can be changed by setting the DATA_SPARQLDB environment variable in file ".env"